Attention-aware Semantic Communications for Collaborative Inference: Experimental Results

-As discussed in Section~\ref{sec:quantifying}, DeiT-Tiny can act more effectively as a semantic encoder than DeiT-Base in spite of its inferior classification accuracy, which is supported by Fig.~\ref{fig:attention_model} and Fig.~\ref{fig:attention_map_model}.
+As discussed in Section~\ref{sec:quantifying}, DeiT-Tiny can act more effectively as a semantic encoder than DeiT-Base in spite of its inferior classification accuracy.
 In our experiments, we concentrate solely on attention-aware patch selection to evaluate and compare DeiT-Tiny and DeiT-Base.
 Both models select only important patches based on the mean attention scores, disregarding initial inference outcomes.
 The classification accuracy is obtained by DeiT-Base, which processes only these selected image patches.
 Fig.~\ref{fig:model-size} shows that DeiT-Tiny more effectively identifies the essential image patches for classification better than DeiT-Base.

+In particular, Fig.~\ref{fig:attention_model} and Fig.~\ref{fig:attention_map_model} in Section~\ref{sec:quantifying} show that the attention scores obtained by DeiT-Tiny concentrate more on relevant objects than those from DeiT-Base.
+Recent work ~\cite{Darcet2024vision} supports this observation, showing that large ViT models often allocate high attention scores to less informative background areas.
+It is because the large ViT models adeptly identify patches containing minimal information, such as background areas, repurposing the corresponding patches to assimilate global image information while neglecting spatial information.
+While these high attention score patches may enhance the classification accuracy, they diminish the effectiveness of base models as semantic encoders.